-Typically, the first step in the Bureau's review of a merger is to define the relevant product and geographic markets in which the merging parties operate.
-The underlying rationale is to identify a group of buyers that may face increased market power as a result of the proposed merger.
-In doing so, the Bureau is essentially trying to define the smallest group of products, including at least one product of the merging parties, and the smallest geographic area in which a hypothetical monopolist can impose and maintain a 5 per cent price increase for a period generally longer than one year.
+Typically, the first step in the Bureau's review of a merger is to define the relevant product and geographical markets in which the merging parties operate.8 The underlying rationale is to identify a group of buyers that may face increased market power as a result of the proposed merger.
+In doing so, the Bureau is essentially trying to define the smallest group of products, including at least one product of the merging parties, and the smallest geographical area in which a hypothetical monopolist9 can impose and maintain a 5 per cent price increase for a period generally longer than one year.

-The definition of the product market revolves around the characteristics of the products and buyers' ability or willingness to switch from one product to another in significant quantities in response to relative price changes.
-In determining which products, if any, are close substitutes, the Bureau may rely on statistical measures where detailed price and quantity data are available.
-The Bureau may also look at indirect evidence of substitutability, including evidence from market participants and functional indicators such as end use, physical and technical characteristics, price relationships and relative price levels, as well as potential switching costs incurred by buyers.
-It is possible that products that are functional substitutes entail high switching costs and in practical terms are not substitutes for buyers.
-For example, if the cost of switching to a close functional substitute is higher than the hypothetical monopolist's 5 per cent price increase, the switching cost alone may be the determining factor in discouraging a buyer from substituting that new product.
+The definition of the product market revolves around the characteristics of the products and buyers' ability or willingness to switch from one product to another in significant quantities in response to relative price changes.10 In determining which products, if any, are close substitutes, the Bureau may rely on statistical measures where detailed price and quantity data are available.